Transfer and Career Center

 Transfer to California State University (CSU):

-Students planning to graduate from any of the 23 campuses of CSU should complete the CSU GE Breadth (A.A.
-Liberal Arts) requirements prior to transfer, if possible.
-Upon the completion of the A.A.
-Degree and, at the student's request, Palo Verde College can certify to the transfer campus that the student has fulfilled all lower-division GE requirements.
+Students planning to graduate from any of the 23 CSU campuses should complete the CSU GE Breadth requirements prior to transfer.
+Upon the completion of the 60 transferable units and CSU GE, at the student's request, Palo Verde College can certify the student has fulfilled all lower-division GE requirements.
 It is to the student's advantage to complete the entire pattern before transfer.

 Intersegmental General Education Transfer Curriculum (IGETC):